 - A.A. and N.A.

 Continuing Care – What Comes Next?

-When you are close to being discharged from the residential treatment program at Blue Ridge Mountain Recovery Center, you will sit down with your treatment team to set up an appropriate aftercare plan to work on your continued recovery.
-Together you will determine which program will be the next best step for your recovery needs.
-All of these types of programs provide less structure than residential programs, but still offer a variety of therapeutic services.
+When you are close to being discharged from residential treatment at Blue Ridge Mountain Recovery Center, you will sit down with your treatment team to set up an appropriate aftercare plan to work on your continued recovery.
+Together you will determine which treatment services will be the next best step for your recovery needs.
+All of these types of services provide less structure than residential treatment, but still offer a variety of therapeutic services.

 Some individuals choose to step-down to a lower level of care such as Partial Hospital Program (PHP) or an Intensive Outpatient Program (IOP).
 Others feel that traditional outpatient therapy is best.
-If you are returning home, we will connect you with a local outpatient provider and set up an appointment time to ensure there is no lapse in your recovery.
+If you are returning home, we will connect you with a local outpatient provider in Georgia or elsewhere and set up an appointment time to ensure there is no lapse in your recovery.

 No matter the treatment you choose, we will help make all the arrangements to allow the transition to be as smooth as possible.
 We want you to continue to be successful in your recovery.